-Shoe found in Creston could be a clue in Paso woman's disappearance, sheriff says
+Brown shoe found in search for missing Paso woman, sheriff says

 A brown leather shoe found in the 4000 block of La Panza Road in Creston could be related to the disappearance of Paso Robles woman Nancy Woodrum, the San Luis Obispo County Sheriff's Office said Monday.

 Authorities said the shoe, described as a brown leather slip-on, loafer-type shoe with a decorative tassel, was found in the area on May 5.
-Sheriff's Office detectives are looking for information on how the shoe ended up there and hope to identify its owner.
+Sheriff's Office detectives asked for information on how the shoe ended up there.
+By late Monday evening, the owner of the shoe had been in contact with authorities, and the Sheriff's Office thanked the public for its help locating the person.

+Detectives did not offer any further information about the shoe's potential role in the case.

 Woodrum, 62, was reported missing on May 5 by family members after they stopped by her house and couldn't find her, the Sheriff's Office said.
 She was last seen by neighbors in the 5800 block of El Pharo Drive on May 4, officials said.

-Note: Editor's note: This story has been updated to reflect the finding of the shoe's owner.